French Onion Soup

 • 1 cup red or white wine

-• 2 quarts beef stock love to make homemade stock using roasted beef bones for a rich flavor. roast 3lb beef bones for 45 minutes with salt and pepper, then put in large stock pot with onion, carrot, thyme, peppercorns.
+• 2 quarts beef stock You can make homemade stock using roasted beef bones for a rich flavor.
+Roast 3lb beef bones for 45 minutes with salt and pepper, then place in a large stock pot with onion, carrot, thyme, and peppercorns.
 Cover with water and bring to a boil, reduce to simmer and cook for 1-2 hours.
 Strain out bones and vegetables.

 • 1 bay leaf